A Roman Catholic Parish Serving:

 As adults, we make many choices over the longest part of our earthly lives: What career to choose?
 Who to date?
 Remain single?
 How to hear God’s call?
 How to continue to form my faith?
 Travel?
 Get married?
 (What if it isn’t working out?)
 How to serve God by serving others?
 How to handle disappointments and loss?
 How to be a good steward of all I’ve been given by God, the good and the bad?
 How to carry the crosses God allows for me until reunited in Heaven one day?

-It all comes down to having hope & joy, which we find when we bind ourselves to Jesus.
-Enjoy this video that helps us to understand this.
+It all comes down to binding ourselves to Jesus.
+Enjoy this video to help understand this.

 Young Adults